playframework/playframework/documentation/manual/Migration21.md

 ## play.mvc.Controller.form() renamed to play.data.Form.form()

 Also related to modularization, the `play.data` package and its dependencies were moved out from play core to `javaCore` artifact.
-As a consequence of this, `play.mvc.Controller#form` was moved to `play.data.Form#form`
+As a consequence of this, `play.mvc.Controller#form` was moved to `play.data.Form#form`.
 Additionally you have to import the new package in Java statically:

 ```